| Duration: | 8 Day(s) - 7 Night(s) |

 Day 2: Pakse – Champasak – Wat Phou

-On arriving at Pakse airport or Thai-Laos border we do a short transfer to starting point cycling out of the town on a flat tarmac road, passing through the former colonial town of Champasak which stretches along the Mekong River, on arriving at Champasak we break for our lunch at the local restaurant overlooking the Mekong River.
-After lunch continues to ride 12 km to Wat Phou.
+After arriving at Pakse Airport or the Thai–Laos border, we will take a short transfer to the starting point.
+Begin cycling out of town on a flat tarmac road, passing through the former colonial town of Champasak, which stretches along the Mekong River.

 Accommodation: The River Resort (Riverfront Room)